Beautiful kittens with cashmere-soft fur, Turkish Van cats are well-known for their playful personalities and quirky behavior.

 The Turkish Van is a unique breed.
 They are technically both short-haired.
 It all depends on what you ask.

 Their winter coats are thick and long.
-They lose a lot of their fur in the summer and Have shorter hair lengths.
-This is A rare breed of cat but most cats shed some fur In The spring To prepare for warmer months.
+They lose a lot of their fur in the summer and have a shorter hair length.
+This is a rare breed of cat, but most cats shed some fur in the spring to prepare for warmer months.

 Health and Conditions